1 9 7 2 (USA)

 Yul Brynner and Samantha Eggar starred briefly in the CBS series Anna and the King, which ran from September to December of 1972.

-Reprising his role from the stage and film versions of The King and I, Brynner led this (non-musical) series through its monarch vs. feisty western woman scenario, prone to hasty pronouncements and prancing about his palace in loon pants, et cetera et cetera et cetera.
+Reprising his Academy Award-winning role of stubborn King Mongkut of Siam from the 1956 film version of The King and I, Brynner led this (non-musical) series through its monarch vs. feisty western woman scenario, prone to hasty pronouncements and prancing about his palace in loon pants, et cetera et cetera et cetera.

-Samantha Eggar played English governess Anna Owens, who arrives in Siam in 1862 to be the teacher to the King’s 67 children.
-Keye Luke (Kung Fu) and Brian Tochi (St. Elsewhere) were also along for the ride.
+Samantha Eggar played English governess Anna Owens, who arrives in Siam in 1862 to be the personal teacher to the King’s 67 children.
+She brought with her a child of her own – her 12-year-old son named Louis (Eric Shea).

 The staging was well realised and the sets looked beautiful (some were those featured in The King and I) but CBS pulled the plug after 13 episodes.